veronicaguerrini/LightMetaEbwt_Alcob/README.md

 The advantage of the latter choice lies in the fact that we can build the data structures of *G* only once if the set *G* of genomes is the same for each experiment.

-To build ebwt, lcp, and da file from scratch from a single fasta file, one could use BCR [https://github.com/giovannarosone/BCR_LCP_GSA], or Egsa [https://github.com/felipelouza/egsa], for instance.
+To build ebwt, lcp, and da files from scratch from a single fasta file, one could use BCR [https://github.com/giovannarosone/BCR_LCP_GSA], or egsa [https://github.com/felipelouza/egsa] for instance.
+Note that egsa tool returns the three datastructures in a single file (fastaFile.K.gesa, with K being the number of sequences).
+The executable file EGSAtoBCR is to convert fastaFile.K.gesa into fileFasta.ebwt, fileFasta.lcp, and fileFasta.da -- command: EGSAtoBCR filefasta K.

 To merge the data structures ebwt and lcp associated with *R* and *G*, one could use eGap [https://github.com/felipelouza/egap] and set the option -d to obtain the document array (da) of the merge.
-Note that in this case the output da contains only 0s and 1s, and in order to obtain the da of the entire collection *S* it is necessary to replace 0s with the values in da(*R*) and 1s with da(*G*).
+Note that in this case the output document array contains only 0s and 1s, and as to obtain the da of the entire collection *S* it is necessary to replace 0s with the values in da(*R*) and 1s with da(*G*).

-On the other hand, exploiting the mathematical properties of the permutation associated with the eBWT and LCP, one could use BCR [https://github.com/giovannarosone/BCR_LCP_GSA] incrementally in order to update the data structures for *G* (without constructing the eBWT for *R* from scratch) and obtain the data structures for *S*.
+On the other hand, exploiting the mathematical properties of the permutation associated with the ebwt and lcp, one could use BCR [https://github.com/giovannarosone/BCR_LCP_GSA] incrementally in order to update the data structures obtained for *G* and obtain the data structures for the entire collection *S* (without constructing the eBWT and lcp for *R* from scratch) .

 ### Run